 December 7th, 1941 holds a singular place in America’s historical memory.
 It is the day that changed the national identity and destiny as few others.
-Like many Americans, my early introduction to the Second World War began with the attack on Pearl Harbor, and the war in the Pacific.
+Like many Americans, my early introduction to the Second World War began with Japan’s Pearl Harbor attack, and the war in the Pacific.
 It is natural for one to be drawn to the history of their own country, however it is but one piece a midst the greatest cataclysm in human history.
-For everything Pearl Harbor entails in American history, it is one of several major events in the war on that day.
-So, what kind of world did this attack draw the U.S. into?
+For everything Pearl Harbor entails in American history, it is one of several major events and battles in the war on that day.
+So, what kind of world did Japan’s attack draw the U.S. into?
 This is a global snapshot of that global conflict as it was on that quiet Sunday morning, 75 years ago today.

 From September 1939 until late 1941, the United States was officially neutral.
 Despite a comprehensive British effort to persuade and coax the US to join the war, America was deeply gripped by a generation of isolationism.